 All accommodation here has a gas fireplace, queen pull-out sofa bed, flat-screen TV, full kitchen, and WiFi so they feel like a home away from home.

 - Book on Hotels.com: Castle Mountain Chalets

 Baker Creek Mountain Resort

 These are easily some of the best cabins in all of Alberta!
 They are the closest of the cabins to Lake Louise and sit on the quieter half of the Bow Valley Parkway.
-Cabins are tucked along the babbling Baker Creek and make for the perfect mountain retreat.
-Cabins are tucked along the babbling Bake Creek and make for the perfect mountain retreat.
+These Bow Valley Parkway Cabins are tucked along the babbling Baker Creek and make for the perfect mountain retreat.

 You’ll get an authentic Canadian backcountry experience surrounded by stunning mountain scenery and vast wilderness.
 Enjoy a roaring fire under the night sky with access to outdoor fire pits.
 Or play hockey or ice skate on their small maintained rink.
 Afterward, retreat to your cozy room or log cabin and cozy up to a fire.